frida/frida-website/_posts/2018-04-28-frida-10-8-released.markdown

 categories: [release]
 ---

 Get ready for a major upgrade.
-This time we are solving our three longest standing limitations, all in one release.
+This time we have solved our three longest standing limitations, all in one release.

 ### Limitation #1: fork()